 What is good food to donate?

 The Greater Chicago Food Depository requests that you please do not bring items in glass jars or any kind of candy or toiletries.
 They request these types of food items: grains, pasta, cereal, canned fruit and vegetables, beans, peanut butter, canned tuna, shelf stable milk (does not need to be refrigerated), canned soups, jelly (remember no glass jars), chili, macaroni & cheese.
 All items need to be non-perishable and shelf stable.
-Check out this PDF for the most needed items.
+Please see the Food Drive page.

 Can we drop off food in advance with GCFD?